- Acupuncturists

 2. Professional and Business Liability Insurance for Acupuncture

-In accordance with the Internal Regulations (chapter II, art.
-3. g), as a practicing NVA member you are required to take out a professional liability insurance covering the consequences of (medical) errors or mishaps/accidents in your practice.
+In compliance with the Internal Regulations (chapter II, art.
+3. g), as a practicing NVA member, you must have professional liability insurance that covers the consequences of (medical) errors or mishaps/accidents in your practice.

-NVA has an attractive collective Professional and Business Liability insurance with the VvAA, available to practicing members.
-Activities in primary healthcare are covered as well.
-The NVA office will send you the policy conditions and an application form.
+NVA offers an appealing collective Professional and Business Liability insurance with the VvAA, accessible to practicing members.
+It also covers activities in primary healthcare.
+The NVA office will provide you with the policy terms and an application form.

-If you prefer to be insured elsewhere, or if you already have a professional liability insurance, NVA requires, in accordance with the Internal Regulations, a copy of your insurance, with your name and the insured profession (of acupuncturist) mentioned on the form.
+If you prefer to have insurance from another provider, or if you already have professional liability insurance, NVA requires, as per the Internal Regulations, a copy of your insurance policy with your name and the insured profession (acupuncturist) specified on the document.

 3. Registration at the Chamber of Commerce (KVK)